amanathwal/git/README.md

   6. git reset ORIG_HEAD : undo a git reset with original HEAD, git keeps a reference to previous value of HEAD in variable called ORIG_HEAD

   ========**Git Revert**===

-  -git revert: creates a new commit that introduces the opposite changes from the specified commit.Original commit stays in history.
+  - git revert: creates a new commit that introduces the opposite changes from the specified commit.Original commit stays in history.
 Revert doesnot change history.
 Use revert if you are undoing a change that has been committed.